xufengduan/MacBehaviour/README.md

 library("MacBehaviour")
 ```
 ## Demo Code - Hugging Face

 We have provided two demo codes (simplified versions) for you to try.
 This one is for Hugging Face models, while the next [Demo Code - OpenAI](#demo-code---openai) is for OpenAI models.

-Since **Hugging Face offers free inference services** for certain models, you can begin experimenting with this package using Hugging Face.
+Since **Hugging Face offers free inference services** for certain models, you can begin experimenting with this package using Hugging Face instead of OpenAI.

 If you want to learn more about this package, please refer to the [tutorial](#tutorial).